wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'the Steam Elementals, who {steamelementalwants}',
     'the Goblins, who {goblinculture} {goblinproblem}',
     'a Sorcerous Cabbal that {sorcererwants}',
-    'a Great Horde and their giant War {arcticBeast}', 'the Warrior Tribe of the {arcticBeast}, {warriorwants}', 'the Ogres, who {ogreculture} {ogreproblem}',
+    'a Great Horde and their giant War {arcticbeast}', 'the Warrior Tribe of the {arcticbeast}, {warriorwants}', 'the Ogres, who {ogreculture} {ogreproblem}',

   ];